 - Use microphones and check audio: Use a microphone when speaking, reduce background noise when possible and remind speakers to speak clearly.

-- Enable captions when available: For virtual and hybrid meetings, turn on captioning features available in the platform when possible and let attendees know how to access them.
+- Enable live captions: For virtual and hybrid meetings, enable captioning whenever possible and inform attendees how to access it.

 - Create accessible materials: Provide agendas, handouts, slides and digital materials in accessible formats.
-Describe important visuals during the event for participants who may not be able to see shared content.
+Share materials in advance when possible.

 - Share recordings accessibly: If a recording will be posted, ensure it includes accurate captions and a transcript when appropriate before sharing broadly.